Paul Brandon Barringer: Career

 Barringer practiced medicine in Dallas, North Carolina for three years before going to Europe to study under medical specialists there.
 From 1881 to 1884 he studied in clinics in London, Paris, and Vienna.
 On his return from Europe, he settled on a farm near Charlotte, North Carolina.
 He both practiced medicine and supervised the Piedmont farm.
 From 1884 to 1889, he also established and headed a medical preparatory school at Davidson College.

 In 1889 Barringer accepted a position as chair of Physiology and chair of Surgery at University of Virginia.
 He served as chairman of the faculty at UVA (a position then equivalent to president) from 1895 to 1903.
 As chairman of the faculty, Barringer oversaw a major revision of the medical curriculum.
 Clinical years of education were added to strengthen training, as was common in Europe.
 He also was the main driving force behind the construction and staffing of the first University of Virginia Hospital.
+He was succeeded by chairman James Morris Page.

 Barringer continued his own research and published a variety of scientific papers dealing with cholera, syphilis, and typhoid fever.
 He was a recognized authority on venomous reptiles and wrote extensively on the subject.
 He wrote a series of studies of the American Negro between 1896 and 1901.

 Barringer rose to national prominence in 1900 after his presentation to the Tri-State Medical Association in Charleston, South Carolina, titled The American Negro: His Past and Future.
 Barringer addressed what he repeatedly called the "negro problem" facing the South.
 He advocated eugenics, a concept that was considered progressive at the time and desirable among some European-American elites.
 Barringer suggested in his talk that American Negroes had been better off as slaves.
 The Association voted unanimously to print Barringer's lecture and send copies to all of the medical societies in the South.
 (This was the period when southern states were disfranchising blacks, imposing Jim Crow laws, and passing one-drop rule that increased discrimination against persons of any African ancestry.)

 Barringer had likely learned, long before this time, that as a young man his father had sired two mixed-race sons with an enslaved black woman, Thomas Clay and Warren Clay Coleman (b.
 1849), before his parents' marriage and before he was born.
 His half-brother Warren Clay Coleman was ambitious and had established several businesses in Concord, North Carolina, likely with some financial assistance by his father.
 By 1900 Coleman is thought to have been the wealthiest man of color in North Carolina, and possibly in the country.
 He was a founder of the first textile mill to be owned and operated by African Americans.